Trump Turnberry Resort Ailsa Course Review - Golf Monthly

 Golf Monthly Top 100 Courses UK & Ireland Rankings

-It is also ingenious, for slotting certain pieces of the jigsaw in place ‘here’ have unlocked the way to previously unimaginable changes ‘there’.
+It is also ingenious, for slotting certain pieces of the jigsaw in place have unlocked the way to previously unimaginable changes.

 For example, the fearsomely long par-3 6th has given way to a mere 171-yarder, which in turn has allowed the 18th tee to be moved up on to the dunes to create a new finale playing straight back towards the imposing hotel.

-The changes to the 9th are most striking of all, with the former par 4 morphing into a world-class ultra-long par 3 played to a new green in front of the lighthouse.
-Again, this has allowed the 14th to be extended into a par 5 playing up to a new green, with the lighthouse now a far more prominent backdrop.
+The alterations to the 9th has allowed the 14th to be extended into a par 5 playing up to a new green, with the lighthouse now a far more prominent backdrop.

-The 10th and 11th are now blessed with added drama, too, with a new 10th tee presenting another daunting carry across the shore, and the green pushed back close to the old 11th tee.
-The stirring new par-3 11th then makes full use of the shoreline’s potential, playing across rocks and waves to a precarious green.
+There’s no denying it’s pricey, but it’s also as good as it gets!

 Other Golf Courses Donald Trump Owns